browserengineering/book/book/http.md

 ======================

 Once it's connected, the browser requests information from the server by giving its *path*, the path being the part of a URL that comes after the host name, like `/index.html`.
-The request looks like this; you should type it into `telnet`:
+The request looks like this;
+type it into `telnet`:

 ::: {.cmd html=True}
     python3 infra/annotate_code.py <<EOF